 The only way the Rule of 85 can protect benefits from reduction before you reach 60, is if your employer decided to switch on the rule for you.
 This would come at a cost to your employer and for this reason employers have the discretion whether or not to allow it.

-As an active member, your Rule of 85 date is shown on your annual benefit statement.
+Your Rule of 85 date was shown on your active annual benefit statement up until 2018.

 Links to useful documents